top of page

 Bryan showing how to do a wall sit exercise.

-Why Wall Sits Are Ideal for the 50+ Population
+Why Wall Sits Are Ideal for Retirees and Adults 50+

-As we age, exercises that challenge strength and balance without requiring jumping or impact are incredibly valuable.
-Wall sits are:
+As we age, the most valuable exercises are the ones that build strength and balance without jumping, pounding, or risk to your joints.
+Wall sits check every box:

-• Excellent for quad strength, hip stability, and postural control
+• Effective — builds quad strength, hip stability, and posture control

 Who Should Do Wall Sits?

-• Anyone looking to improve hip and knee stability
+• Looking to improve hip and knee stability

-• People who want to strengthen their legs without squats or lunges
+• Wanting to strengthen your legs without squats or lunges

 How to Do a Wall Sit (Safely and Correctly)